pocomane/brewed-in-the-apocalypse/bita.md

 Bob - Ok.
 I got 8.
 So the result is 10.

-Scenarist - So Bart quickly understand that the fuel pump was detached, and he easly put it in place.
+Scenarist - So Bart quickly understand that the fuel pump was detached, and he easily put it in place.
 ```

 In the forth and last step, you can tell the consequences of the action (